I have a passion for senior dogs and would love to see more finding homes, so of course I’d like to “convince” you to adopt one!!

 Perfect companion for the active lifestyle

 You read it right!
 What, you thought all old dogs just want to sleep all day?
-Okay some do, but old is just a number and plenty of dogs classed as “senior” simply because of the date on the calendar, have more energy than a lot of us!
+Okay some do, but old is just a number, and plenty of dogs classed as “senior” simply because of the date on the calendar, have more energy than a lot of us!
+Remember what I just said about the Staffy on the beach?
 If you’re ready for a hike, a canoe ride or some other adventure, you can find a seasoned companion to be right by your side.

 Perfect companion for the inactive lifestyle